TSTanabe/HMSS2/README.md

 HMSSS version 2

 # HMS-S-S
-HMS-S-S: a tool for the identification of sulfur metabolism-related genes and analysis of operon structures in genome and metagenome assemblies
+HMS-S-S: a tool for the identification of sulfur metabolism-related genes and analysis of operon structures in genome and metagenome assemblies.
+It searches fasta files for sulfur metabolism associated proteins using hidden markov models and defined threshold scores.
+Furthermore, the genes of the detected proteins are analyzed for their position in the genome.
+The detected gene clusters are then named with a keyword if it is a known pattern of a gene cluster.
+HMSSS can also be extended with other compatible HMMs.

 ## Installing HMSSS on Linux
 You can install HMSSS by downloading it directly from GitHub in compiled or non-compiled form.